Last updated: 28th March 2025

 How do I deal with bird lime (POO!) on my car?

 The trick to dealing with bird droppings is to get it early enough and to not let it create damage to your paintwork.
-If left to dry and cake-on then it can mark the surface of the paint to a point that it can only be corrected with a machine polisher and compound.
+If left to dry and cake-on, then it can mark the surface of the paint to a point that it can only be corrected with a machine polisher and compound.

 Ideally, spray the offending dropping with Koch Chemie Insect and Dirt Remover or Poorboy's Bird Sh#t Remover (yes that is the product name!) and then gently wipe off with a soft microfibre cloth.
 You may be able to just hose straight off if a hose is to hand.
 Do not use an abrasive cloth.
 Carrying one of these products and a cloth in the car is a great way to always be prepared and to stop any damage as soon as possible.

-If the dropping has marked the surface or etched into the paint.
-You should then look to machine polish this area as it is the best way to save your shine.
+If the dropping has marked the surface or etched into the paint, you should then look to machine polish this area as it is the best way to save your shine.
 A very cost effective entry level to polishing that would work to remove these marks is the Koch Chemie polishing system matched with our Slim’s Detailing Polisher.
 This can tackle any kind of paint and leave a perfect finish.

 What does diminishing abrasive mean when speaking about compound?